wihi-labs/WHIP/0003-ambassador-program.md

     - Monthly/ yearly/ one-time token distribution that may be vested [optional]
     - Monthly/ yearly/ one time token compensation that are locked and vested similar to team compensation [required]
 2. *Prizes*
-    - Received for achieving specified targets (defined, discussed, approved during community build-up calls) and agreed to with an ambassador in writing
+    - Received for achieving specified targets (defined, discussed, approved during community build-up calls) and shared among als supporters via a task list
     - Related to network growth goals such as obtaining clients and/or on-boarding miners
     - Award amounts are directly related to benefit accrued to WiHi; rewards amounts can be paid out in proportion to the benefit (e.g., a certain amount of WiHi tokens per miner on-boarded) or a one-time payout for achieving a certain goal (e.g., a certain amount of WiHi tokens for on-boarding a certain amount of miners)